NishConsulting/quirx/docs/process.md

 ## Leadership

-For Team NISH, authority, responsibility, and accountability for project quality is somewhat distributed.
+For Team NISH, authority, responsibility, and accountability for project quality was the purview of the project manager.

 We assigned a product manager for Qui℞ prototype.
 The primary responsibility of the product manager was Qui℞ prototype health.

-Throughout the development of Qui℞ prototype, our Product Manager ensured that:
+Throughout the development of Qui℞ prototype, our product manager ensured that everyone was heard and all roadblocks were communicated as early as possible.
+They gathered questions from the development team and retrieved answers from the client, f18.

-* everyone is heard

-* there are few surprises - roadblocks are communicated as early as possible

-This means ensuring that the clients needs are being addressed in the most efficient manner.
-Project health also includes developer

 ## Project tracker